RobMUstc/Take-Home-Challenge/README.md

 - Enhance keyword matching by considering synonyms and similar phrases.
 - Augment the data with rephrased questions or back-translation to improve the model's robustness to linguistic variations.

-By pursuing these opportunities, this model will likely improve, enabling a more accurate and consistent solution to this ASAG system.
+By pursuing these opportunities, this model will likely improve, enabling a more accurate and consistent solution for this ASAG system.